 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1100D and the D70s are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.50x).
 The adjacent table lists some of the other core features of the Canon 1100D and Nikon D70s along with similar information for a selection of comparators.

 The 1100D writes its imaging data to SDXC cards, while the D70s uses Compact Flash cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Nikon D70s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.